 The results made me wonder why this cut isn’t more popular as a roast.
 It is the perfect middle point between a prime rib roast and a tenderloin roast.
 It has big, beefy flavor of a rib roast, in a leaner, boneless roast like a tenderloin.
 Looking for a great roast for the holidays?
 Give this recipe a try.

-- Beef Strip Loin roast (at least 3 pounds; mine was 5 pounds)
+- Beef Strip Loin roast (about 5 pounds)

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.